ati-ozgur/course-python/course-content/programmers-text-editor.md

 # programmers text editors

 Source codes for programming languages are stored in plain text files.
-You need to use a text editor or IDE (Integrated Development Environment) to write programs.pro There are a lot of choices for Programmers Text Editors.
+You need to use a text editor or IDE (Integrated Development Environment) to write programs.
+There are a lot of choices for Programmers Text Editors.
-You can use anyone of them but please do not use word for editing your text files.
+You can use anyone of them but please do not use word or wordpad for editing your text files.

 - Sublime Text (Cross Platform): This is my editor of choice
 	- [Video: Install Sublime Text MacOS](https://youtu.be/0Mrxn_Ugjdo)